Dynamically improper hypersurfaces for endomorphisms of projective space: Introduction

 Consider for the moment an irreducible hypersurface $H$ in $\P^n$.
 Its iterated images $H$, $f(H)$, $f^2(H)$, $\ldots$ are again irreducible hypersurfaces in $\P^n$ (assuming $d \ge 1$).
 By dimension counting, the intersection of any $n+1$ of them ought to be empty (e.g.,~3 curves in $\P^2$ are rarely concurrent); if ever it isn't, we declare $H$ to be \emph{improper}.
 We then call a reducible hypersurface \emph{improper} if each of its irreducible components is improper.

-It is instructive to check that an improper hypersurface in $\P^1$ is just a finite subset of $\PrePer(f)$; this observation justifies improperness as a natural generalization of preperiodicity.
-But unlike preperiodicity, improperness in $\P^n$ does not seem to persist upon replacing $f$ by $f^k$ (cf.~Example \ref{eg:I_not_DI}), which prompts us to define a hypersurface to be \emph{dynamically improper} if it is improper under every iterate of $f$ (cf.~Definition \ref{defn:improperness}).
+We encourage the reader to pause here and verify that an improper hypersurface in $\P^1$ is just a finite subset of $\PrePer(f)$.
+This observation justifies improperness as a natural generalization of preperiodicity.
+But unlike preperiodicity, improperness in $\P^n$ does not persist upon replacing $f$ by $f^k$ (at least in degree 1, cf.~Example \ref{eg:I_not_DI}), which prompts us to define a hypersurface to be \emph{dynamically improper} if it is improper under every iterate of $f$ (Definition \ref{defn:improperness}).

-With this definition in hand, we can now state our first main result, which says that dynamically improper hypersurfaces are dense in every degree.

-\begin{thm} Let $m \ge 1$ and let $f$ be a nonlinear endomorphism of $\P^n$.
-Write $\F^n_m$ for the projective space of degree-$m$ homogeneous forms in $n+1$ variables, and write $V(\Phi)$ for the vanishing locus of $\Phi$.
-Then the set